Financial Aid Programs

 Awards can be given to returning full or part-time students with financial need, who are enrolled at the college and who are residents of Connecticut.
 The COSC Student Grant Aid Program is funded by the State of Connecticut through the Connecticut Office of Higher Education.
 The award amounts cannot exceed a student's financial need.
 Awards vary per year as determined by the college.
 To apply, a student must file a Free Application for Federal Aid (FAFSA) or Renewal FAFSA.
 Funding is limited and is awarded on a first come first served basis.

 Charter Oak State College Fee-Award

-with financial need who are either residents or non-residents of Connecticut.
+Connecticut state law authorizes the Board of State Academic Awards, Charter Oak's governing board, to allocate funds to be given as fee awards to degree seeking students with financial need who are either residents or non-residents of Connecticut.
 Fee-Awards vary per year depending on a student's need, actual fee(s) and the availability of funds.
 To apply, a student must file a Free Application for Federal Student Aid (FAFSA) or Renewal FAFSA.
 These awards can only be applied towards:

 - College Fee

 Created in 2014 by the Connecticut Board of Regents for Higher Education, and the State of Connecticut, the program provided in-state residents an incentive to complete their degrees by offering up to three free 3-credit courses.
 This limited time degree completion program is no longer accepting new students for the current academic year.
 Students who are grandfathered into the program must continue to meet all program requirements as outlined in the scholarship's terms and conditions.
 All eligible students must complete their degrees by June 20, 2018.